michael-gelfand/learning-about-version-control/README.md

 # learning-about-version-control
  - author: Michael Gelfand

-Solving merge conflicts takes conscious effort, but I can do it!”
+Solving merge conflicts takes conscious effort, but I can do it!